MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 ## How it works

 Azure Arc Private Link Scope connects private endpoints (and the virtual networks they're contained in) to an Azure resource, in this case Azure Arc-enabled Kubernetes clusters.
-When you enable any one of the Arc-enabled Kubernetes cluster supported extensions, such as Azure Monitor, then connection to other Azure resources may be required for these scenarios.
+When you enable an Arc-enabled Kubernetes [cluster extension](extensions-release.md), then connection to other Azure resources may be required for these scenarios.
 For example, in the case of Azure Monitor, the logs collected from the cluster are sent to Log Analytics workspace.

 Connectivity to the other Azure resources from an Arc-enabled Kubernetes cluster listed earlier requires configuring Private Link for each service.
 For an example, see [Private Link for Azure Monitor](/azure/azure-monitor/logs/private-link-security).